bitjson/typescript-starter/README.md

 # In the wild

-You can find more advanced configurations, usage examples, and inspiration from projects using `typescript-starter`.
+You can find more advanced configurations, usage examples, and inspiration from other projects using `typescript-starter`:

 * [BitAuth](https://github.com/bitauth/) – A universal identity and authentication protocol, based on bitcoin
 * [s6: Super Simple Secrets \* Simple Secure Storage](https://gitlab.com/td7x/s6/) – An NPM library and tool to sprawl secrets with S3, ease, and encryption